 "Kaju Lee delivered this rapid and brilliant music with skill and aplomb.
 Her performance was delicate and it was much to the taste of the audience, and she and the orchestra were given prolonged applause at the end."

 – ArtSMart music magazine states after performing Mozart Piano Concerto No.9 in E flat major, K.271 with the KwaZulu-Natal Philharmonic Orchestra in Durban, South Africa —

 Pianist Kaju Lee has performed in Australia, Austria, Canada, The Philippines, South Africa, South Korea, and throughout the United States.
 Her performances have been broadcast by the Canadian Broadcasting Corporation (CBC), Radio Korea in Seattle, Washington, WRGC (NPR in Georgia) and the Busan Munhwa Broadcasting Corporation in South Korea.
 As a collaborator, she is noted for her sensitive, colorful playing, expressive tones, and her ability to “blend the sound and make music together” with other fine musicians.

 Currently, Kaju is Assistant Professor of Piano Pedagogy and Collaborative Arts at the University of Wisconsin-Platteville, where she overseas the piano/keyboard area, and teaches piano, class piano, piano pedagogy and collaborative piano.
 She is also on the piano faculty at the Interlochen Arts Camps.
-She has taught and collaborated at Georgia College in Milledgeville, Georgia, Sam Houston State University in Huntsville, Texas, and the Texas Young Artists Competition, the University of Miami in Salzburg, Austria, the Choral Symphony Society in New York City, and the Pre-College Division of the Manhattan School of Music.
+She has taught and collaborated at Georgia College in Milledgeville, Georgia, Sam Houston State University in Huntsville, Texas, the Texas Young Artists Competition, the University of Miami in Salzburg, Austria, the Choral Symphony Society in New York City, and the Pre-College Division of the Manhattan School of Music.
 She has also adjudicated for several competitions, including South Carolina Music Teachers Association, the Houston Music Teachers Association, the Nacogdoches Sonatina Festival (Texas), the Conroe Music Teachers Association (Texas), the Cypress Creek Music Teachers Association (Texas), the Abraham Baldwin Agricultural College Piano Competition (Georgia) and the Bridging the Gap Music Festival & Competition in the Philippines.